-What is a Compromise Assessment?
+What is a Cyber Security Compromise Assessment?

 Since a Compromise Assessment focuses on identifying previously unknown, successful or ongoing compromises, the tools and techniques used to perform the assessment must be able to identify post breach activity, dormant and hidden malware, malicious use of credentials, and Command and Control (C2) traffic.

 Assessing Your Compromise State

 Infocyte has found that independent scans of your network’s endpoints using a methodology called Forensic State Analysis (FSA) is the most effective approach.
-An FSA based approach allows you to:
+An FSA-based approach allows you to:

-A Holistic Approach to Network Health
+A Holistic Approach to Network Security, Endpoint Security, and Overall IT Health

-Alleyne also talked about the importance of threat hunting for proactive security.
-Establishing your initial compromise state is a great start, additionally, organizations need to incorporate ongoing post breach detection into security operations as a proactive measure.
-This will enable operations teams to create an iterative process for detecting infections that defensive technologies miss, and mitigate the possible damage that can be caused from hidden persistent compromises.
+Establishing your IT environment’s initial compromise state is a great start, but organizations need to incorporate ongoing post-breach detection (aka, threat hunting) into security operations as a proactive measure.
+This approach enables security and operations teams to create an iterative process for detecting infections that defensive technologies (EDR, AV, etc.) often miss, and mitigate damage that can be caused by hidden persistent compromises.

 Our networks will always have a degree of vulnerability as organizations struggle to keep determined attackers out of their networks, and skilled attackers can successfully remain hidden for months, sometimes years, before being discovered.
 Unless you can measure the current compromise state of your network, your cybersecurity risk profile is incomplete.